zeroluck/docs/sources/reference/interception-scripts/index.md

 - `requestParameters` is `java.util.Map<String, String[]>`
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

-First oxTrust executes the `initRegistration` method to do inital user entry update.
+First oxTrust executes the `initRegistration` method to do initial user entry update.
 The `preRegistration` method is called  before persisting the user entry in LDAP.
 Hence in this script it's possible to validate the user entry.
 The `postRegistration` method is called after successfully persisting the user entry in LDAP.
 In this method, for example, the script can send an e-mail or send notifications to other organization systems about the new user entry.

 All three methods should return `True` or `False`.